 Our celebrated “clean electricity grid” is actually getting dirtier.
 Instead of investing in wind and solar, our energy companies are firing up more coal, gas and diesel.

 Our lawmakers are sitting on their hands and letting this happen.
 At worst, they are actively encouraging it and profiting from it as three of the 5 large gentailers are 51% owned by the government.
 Our Government has invested next to nothing to incentivise clean energy generation, compared to most other developed countries in the world.
-While a 100% renewable energy target has been set, so far the approach has been to continue to let huge companies dominate the market instead of empowering communities to be part of redesigning our energy systems to make it fit for purpose.
-Millions of taxpayer dollars are invested in large scale solutions such as the Lake Onslow Battery Projects and Green Hydrogen and very little funding goes to innovative projects that empower communities by addressing energy poverty, energy efficiency or small scale distributed renewable electricity generation.
+While a 100% renewable energy target has been set, so far the approach has been to continue to let huge companies dominate the market instead of empowering communities to be part of redesigning our energy system to make it fit for purpose.
+Millions of taxpayer dollars are invested in large-scale solutions such as the Lake Onslow Battery Project and green hydrogen trials.
+Very little funding goes to innovative projects that empower communities to address energy poverty, energy efficiency or small-scale distributed renewable electricity generation.